categories

 Social media and word-of-mouth referrals dominate marketing strategies, with digital channels playing a crucial role.

-Photography report - how they market their photography services
+Photography report - how they market their services

 What This Means for Photographers